-The Rite of Christian Initiation of Adults is the process for becoming a Roman Catholic for anyone who has reached third grade level or older than 8 years old.
-RCIA names the process by which interested persons gradually become members of the Catholic Church.
-Those who are unbaptized, baptized in other faith traditions, or those baptized Catholic who never received First Holy Communion or Confirmation may participate in RCIA.
-Contact Elsa Lusk at 714-842-3000 ext.
-12.
+The Rite of Christian Initiation of Adults (RCIA) is the process for becoming a Roman Catholic for anyone who has reached third grade or is older than 8 years old.
+RCIA is the name of the process by which interested persons gradually become members of the Catholic Church.

-What happens: Learning about God and the basics of the Catholic faith.
+What Happens: People seeking to learn more about God and the basics of the Catholic faith attend an informal weekly gathering on Wednesday nights.
 They will have experienced the first beginnings of conversion before taking the first step.

-What happens: Catechumens grow in their relationship with God and their understanding of their faith.
+What Happens: Catechumens grow in their relationship with God and their understanding of the Catholic faith.
 They become familiar with Catholic prayers and practices as well as with the Mass.
-They participate in celebration of the Liturgy of the Word at Mass, followed by Dismissal plus catechetical sessions.
-In January, we consider whether or not catechumens are ready for the next step or need more time in the catechumenate.
+They participate in the celebration of the Liturgy of the Word at Mass then are dismissed before the Liturgy of the Eucharist to feast upon the word of God with a catechist.
+They also have catechetical sessions after the Mass.
+In January, we consider whether catechumens are ready for the next step or need more time in the catechumenate.

-What happens: Catechumens prepare to receive the sacraments of initiation—Baptism, Confirmation, and First Communion.
+What Happens: Catechumens prepare to receive the sacraments of initiation: Baptism, Confirmation, and First Communion.
 This is an intensive time of personal preparation.
-There are also special rites particularly for them such as penitential rites that involve prayers and blessings for them at Mass.
+Catechumens also participate in special rites, such as penitential rites involving prayers and blessings for them at Mass.
 This time of preparation culminates with the Third Step.

-THIRD STEP: Celebration of Baptism, Confirmation, and First Communion4.
-MYSTAGOGY
+Third Step: Celebration of Baptism, Confirmation, and First Communion

-What happens: Neophytes (or the newly baptized) are now able to fully explore what it means to be able to receive communion and fully participate in the sacraments of the Catholic Church.
-They also prepare for their first experience of the Sacrament of Reconciliation.
+What Happens: Neophytes (i.e., the newly baptized) can now fully explore what it means to be able to receive communion and fully participate in the sacraments of the Catholic Church.
+Neophytes also prepare for their first experience of the Sacrament of Reconciliation.

-Anyone thinking about becoming a Catholic Christian or who would like more information should contact Elsa Lusk, Coordinator for Christian Initiation at (714) 842-3000 ex.
-12 or send an email to:
+Thinking about becoming a Catholic or need more information about receiving sacraments of initiation?
+Contact Veronica Jarski, coordinator for Christian Initiation at (714) 842-3000 ex.
+102 or send an email to firstname.lastname@example.org.